Baselines: ratcheting thresholds on existing code

 2. Bootstrap the baseline

-bca --paths src/ check \
+bca check --write-baseline

 Commit both files in the same change:

-git add bca-thresholds.toml .bca-baseline.toml
+git add bca.toml .bca-baseline.toml

 git commit -m "ci: introduce metric thresholds with baseline"